FACT SHEET FOR ABBOTS CORONAVIRUS ANTIBODY TEST – To purchase a test https://ame4change.co.uk/contact-us/

 How can companies use this test?

 This test can be used by companies or organisations that want to find out whether any of their employees have already had COVID-19.
 It may be useful for companies planning a staged return to work for key staff.
 It is not known yet whether the presence of antibodies confers immunity to coronavirus in the future.

 Will this test tell me if I have a current infection?

-No, this test detects antibodies which are produced some time after an individual becomes infected.
-Antibodies normally reach detectable levels 14 days after developing symptoms, or 21 days after last exposure to the virus.
+No, this test detects antibodies which are produced sometimes after an individual becomes infected.
+Antibodies normally reach detectable levels 14 days after developing symptoms, or 21 days after the last exposure to the virus.